The 5 Best Christian Books of All Time

 Have you heard of the expression “You are what you eat”?
 It simply relates to your physical health and the nutritional value of the food you consume.

-Reading Christian books will not just inspire and motivate you, it will also nourish your soul.
-The words are very powerful.
-It can uplift and encourage you.
+Reading Christian books will not only inspire and motivate you, but it will also nourish your soul.
+The words are very powerful, and they can uplift and encourage you.

-The best Christian books of all time are written in ways to help us better understand the truth of God’s word.
-These books are written through a Christian worldview filtered by the truths taught in the Bible.
-The goal of reading a good Christian book is to seek the truth rooted in God’s revelation to man.
+The best Christian books of all time are written to help us better understand the truth of God’s word.
+They are written from a Christian worldview filtered by the truths taught in the Bible.
+Reading a good Christian book aims to seek the truth rooted in God’s revelation to man.

 What makes the best Christian book of all time?
-A good Christian book will encourage its readers to think more biblically with regard both to God and His children.
+A good Christian book encourages its readers to think more biblically about God and His children.

 Importance of Reading Christian Books